spookier/ft_nm/docs/notes.md

 ## - overview

->Program structure: Create a C project with a Makefile.
-Your program should be named ft_nm and compile using the Makefile.
->
->Use your library: If you have an existing 'libft' (custom C library) from previous projects, make sure to include it at the root of your repository.
-Your Makefile should compile this library before compiling the ft_nm program.
->
 >Implement ft_nm: Write a C program that replicates the functionality of the 'nm' command without any options.
 You should use the following system calls and functions:
 >
 >